2gis/on-premise-helm-charts/charts/gis-platform/README.md

 # 2GIS GIS Platform service

-Use this Helm chart to deploy API Keys service, which is a part of 2GIS's [On-Premise solution](https://docs.2gis.com/en/on-premise/overview).
+Use this Helm chart to deploy the GIS Platform service, which is a part of 2GIS's [On-Premise solution](https://docs.2gis.com/en/on-premise/overview).

 > **Note:**
 >